Point Cloates

 Guthrie's world map of 1785 shows the island at 97° east longitude, due south of Keeling Island, which is 16 degrees west and more than 1,600 km east of Point Cloates.
 Such errors led some cartographers to classify Cloats Island as a "doubtful" or "phantom island".
 For instance, James Horsburgh wrote in The India Directory, first published in 1809, that: "Cloates Island very probably has no real existence."

+A spearfishing group off Point Cloates in 1978 located a shipwreck that has been identified as the American China trading vessel Rapid (1811).

 Uncertainty regarding the location and nature of the "island" may have contributed to the loss of the Portuguese Navy aviso Correio da Azia, bound for Macau in 1816.
 After running aground on Ningaloo Reef, Correio was abandoned and later sank.

 In 1827, Phillip Parker King suggested that the island was a peninsula.
 Nevertheless, Cloates Island remained on some later marine charts and world maps.

 In 1887 the ship SS Perth (formerly SS Penola), was wrecked near the cape.

 The ruins of the first Point Cloates Lighthouse, built in 1910, are listed in the Western Australian register of heritage places.

 In 1912, the Western Australian government granted a whaling licence to a Norwegian company to operate whaling stations at Frenchman's Bay near Albany and Norwegian Bay (near Point Cloates).